jspm/jspm-cli/README.md

 Use `-f` or `--force` with the install command to overwrite and redownload all dependencies.

 Use `-h` or `--https` to download with https instead of alternative protocols.

+Use `-o` or `--override` to force-set the package override for a package that needs extra configuration.
+See https://github.com/jspm/registry/wiki/Configuring-Packages-for-jspm#testing-package-overrides.

 ### Further Reading